 Of Time Decay

-out the position by buying back your calls and puts.
+position by buying back puts sold and selling puts bought.